framinosona/Plugin.ByteArrays/Plugin.ByteArrays.Docs/index.md

-# 🗂️ Plugin.ByteArray Documentation
+# 🗂️ Plugin.ByteArrays Documentation

-Welcome to the **Plugin.ByteArray** documentation!
+Welcome to the **Plugin.ByteArrays** documentation!
 This library provides a comprehensive set of utilities for working with byte arrays in .NET applications, designed for performance, safety, and ease of use.

 ---